BEFORE YOU GO...

 Check how Shufti Pro can verify your customers within secondsRequest Demo

-Crown’s licence for its Sydney casino has been suspended after an investigation revealed it facilitated money laundering.
+Crown’s license for its Sydney casino has been suspended after an investigation revealed it facilitated money laundering.

 Crown Resorts, a major casino in Melbourne, is facing a money laundering probe yet again stemming from their illegal acceptance of credit card payments in exchange for gambling chips through the hotel desk.